haldayne/.github/profile/README.md

 # About Haldayne

-> For the great... is a succession of little things that are brought together.
+> [For the great... is a succession of little things that are brought together.
-> &mdash; [Vincent van Gogh, 1882][vg]
+> &ndash; Vincent van Gogh, 1882][vg]

 We publish reusable, framework-agnostic components for PHP.
 Each component stands on its own, doing one thing and doing it well, but are also composable into more